sf219/sfweb/_posts/2021-01-29-enf-basics.md

 <br />
 <br />
 <p>
-Even though, due to the generating mechanisms of the electrical energy, when the power demand increases, the frequency decreases slightly (and conversely, when the power demand decreases, the frequency increases).
-In large scale networks, this leads to a random frequency drift, that can be considered unique in time.
+Even though, due to the generating mechanisms of the electrical energy, when the power demand increases, the frequency decreases slightly (and conversely, when the power demand decreases the frequency increases).
+In large scale networks, this leads to random frequency drift, that can be considered unique in time.
 For instance, you may check the frequency in the European grid in real-time <a href="https://www.swissgrid.ch/en/home/operation/grid-data/current-data.html#frequency" target="_blanck">here</a>.
 </p>
 <br style="line-height:0px;" />